JeffreyRobertLynch/GlassBox-XAI/README.md

 To make predictions visually intuitive, we overlay the dimmed segmentation mask on the original image.
 This creates a human-readable output that can be compared directly with expert annotations.
 We include overlays for both the model and expert masks, along with batch-level performance metrics for context.

 This visual uses Batch A, representing expected mean performance.
 The model's segmentation boundaries align closely with the expert-annotated boundaries, aside from images 4 and 5, which are undersegmented.
+Image 6 is slightly oversegmented, but still shows excellent shape alignment.

 ![Model 1 - Segmentation Overlay Metric - Batch A](output/metric_overlay_model_1_batch_a_1.png)